Frequently Asked Questions about Oregon Expungements /Expunctions

 Once I apply for an Expungement, how long will it take for the judge to sign the order?
 This depends on the county.
-Generally, it takes one to six months to received a final judge’s order expunging one’s record after the paperwork has been submitted.
+Generally, it takes one to six months to receive a final judge’s order expunging one’s record after the paperwork has been submitted.

 How long will it take after the expungement order is signed for the record to be sealed?
 Some counties take weeks, others take months after the order is signed for all of the relevant law enforcement agencies to clear their records.
-We recommend verifying that your record has been sealed from official Oregon sites several months after the judge has signed the expungment order.
+We recommend verifying that your record has been sealed from official Oregon sites several months after the judge has signed the expungement order.
 Thus, one should get started early in the expungement process.

 Can my record be expunged if I have been convicted of a Federal Crime?
 Very few federal crimes qualify for expungement.
 However, there are narrow exceptions.
-For instance, if a person under 21 years of age was found guilty of an offence under section 404 of the Controlled Substances Act (21 U.S.C.
+For instance, if a person under 21 years of age was found guilty of an offense under section 404 of the Controlled Substances Act (21 U.S.C.
 Sec.
 844) may apply for an expungement.
 For those over 21, you might be more successful with requesting a pardon.

 What other than convictions may be expunged?
 Arrests and violations, with the exception of traffic violations.